johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4200-AV-BYPASS/4210-rustyneedle/4211-rustyneedle.md

 https://codeberg.org/mttaggart/rustyneedle

 There's a few things we have to do.
-We have to use
+We have to install rust, modify the  src/main.rs file to our options

+Specifically, modify the number of base64 iterations, and where the shellcode is downloaded from.

 ```
 # Create raw shellcode, like with C2 Mythic.
 It will be an output option, .bin extension